wp-plugins/autoptimize/readme.txt

 The "legacy minifiers" will remain in Autoptimize "for ever" and changes to wp-config.php are not affected by core-, theme- or plugin-upgrades so you should be good to go.

+= I use NextGen Galleries and a lot of JS is not aggregated/ minified? = NextGen Galleries does some nifty stuff to add JavaScript.
+In order for Autoptimize to be able to aggregate that, you'll need to tell it to initialize earlier, by adding this to your wp-config.php:

+`define("AUTOPTIMIZE_INIT_EARLIER","true");`

 = What is noptimize? =

 Starting with version 1.6.6 Autoptimize excludes everything inside noptimize tags, e.g.: